AashinShazar/TradingML/README.md

 A project that optimizes the allocation of funds to demonstrate the Efficient Frontier principle.

 ### MarketSimulator
-A project that simulates that market in regards to accepting trades and monitoring a chosen portfolio.
+A project that investigates how orders impact the market and to track and assess a portfolio's performance.

 ### StrategyLearners
 A project that investigates the various machine learning techniques that can be used to optimize trading strategies.
 This will likely explore the following: